 What Are The Causes Of Bladder Stones?

-Bladder stones form when there is an increase in crystals in the urine.
-These crystals can develop because of changes in the PH levels of the urine, an increase in water resorption by the kidneys, diet, dehydration, or even an infection.
+Bladder stones form when the urine crystals increase.
+These crystals can develop because of changes in the urine’s pH levels, an increase in water resorption by the kidneys, diet, dehydration, or even an infection.
 Combining some of these factors creates the perfect storm and makes the bladder an ideal environment for stone formation.

 Elevated uric acid levels, or Hyperuricosuria, can change the PH levels in urine and cause bladder stones.
 This disease is an autosomal recessive disorder and is inherited.
 You can give your dog a simple inherited disease test from Easy DNA to see if he is genetically susceptible to Hyperuricosuria or even if he’s a carrier.

-What happens most often is the urine is full of stone-forming crystalline compounds.
+Most often, urine is full of stone-forming crystalline compounds.
 When that compound exceeds a certain level, crystallization occurs.
-The crystals that form cause the lining of the bladder to be irritated.
-This irritation causes mucous production.
+The crystals that form irritate the bladder lining, which causes mucous production.
 When the mucous and crystals combine, they harden into stones and can grow.

 Here are some of the signs you may see if your dog has bladder stones.